appsody/website/content/docs/faq.md

 * moved to a different directory
 * are being initialized into the same directory as a previous project

-Their entry is removed from the `project.yaml` file and the associated volumes are deleted.
-This validation ensures that volumes exist for current projects only and that volumes are not reused between different projects of the same name.
+The project entry is removed from the `project.yaml` file and the associated volumes are deleted.
+This validation ensures that volumes exist only for current projects and that volumes are not reused between different projects of the same name.

+### 12. Why is the Appsody Operator failing to install?

+The [Appsody Operator](/docs/reference/appsody-operator) is used to monitor resources of kind `AppsodyApplication` and can be installed using the `appsody operator install` [command](/docs/cli-commands/#appsody-operator-install).
+However, there might be cases where this command fails due to permissions problems in the cluster.

+If you are working within a shared cluster, certain commands might be restricted.
+For example, the Appsody CLI runs `kubectl get pods --all-namespaces` as part of the `appsody operator install` command.
+You can use the `--no-operator-check` flag and run `appsody operator install --no-operator-check` to bypass some of these restrictions.
+However, this might not be enough to install the operator in clusters with stricter permissions.
+In this case, contact your cluster administrator.